 Last month, we covered the sturdy opportunity of Android Q imparting new APIs for RCS messaging to 1/3-birthday party app builders, primarily based on some proof in Android code.
-It seems that Google’s plans may have been modified within the intervening month, in line with a brand new devote.
+Google’s plans may have been modified within the intervening month, aligning with a brand new devote.

-Android Q regarded poised to introduce such APIs for builders, making it viable for famous SMS apps like Textra, QKSMS, and greater to send, get hold of and manage RCS messages.
-Unfortunately, a new dedicated has been posted to Android’s Gerrit supply code control, evidently indicating a brand new future for RCS in Android Q.
+Android Q is poised to introduce such APIs for builders, making it viable for famous SMS apps like Textra, QKSMS, and more to send, get hold of, and manage RCS messages.
+Unfortunately, a new dedicated has been posted to Android’s Gerrit supply code control, indicating a new future for RCS in Android Q.

-They dedicate, entitled “Hide RcsMessageStore APIs,” does precisely what it claims to do and “hides” the brand new RCS APIs from being to be had for builders to apply.
-This, with the aid of itself, is uncommon, as the APIs had been “unhidden” in advance this month.
+They dedicate “Hide RcsMessageStore APIs,” which does precisely what it claims to do and “hides” the brand new RCS APIs from being had for builders to apply.
+This, with its own aid, is uncommon, as the APIs had been “unhidden” in advance this month.

 More explicitly, the message connected to the newest code trade reads: